-The Arlington Housing Authority administers 422 federally-funded Section 8 vouchers, and an additional 8 vouchers provided under the state-funded Massachusetts Rental Voucher Program (MRVP).
+The Arlington Housing Authority (AHA) administers 427 federally-funded Section 8 vouchers (including five new vouchers recently awarded), and an additional 8 vouchers provided under the state-funded Massachusetts Rental Voucher Program (MRVP).
 During the community engagement process, the Trust heard that there are very few units affordable to and available to voucher holders in Arlington, especially those who need three or more bedrooms.
-This is likely part of the reason why, of the 430 vouchers administered by the Arlington Housing Authority, only 39% are being used in Arlington.
+This is likely part of the reason why only 39% of the vouchers administered by the AHA are being used in Arlington.
 The others are being used to rent apartments in other communities.
 Increasing voucher utilization in Arlington's market-rate apartments is one way to increase our income diversity.